deepskystacker/DSS/Installers/README.txt

 ﻿Welcome to DeepSkyStacker 4.2.4 Beta 5
 The main changes in this release are:

+1. LibRaw updated to 0.20 providing support for over 1300 cameras including Canon Eos R (.CR3 files).
+   CR3 file extension added to list of raw file types.

+   ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING *****
+	LibRaw 0.20 has introduced a change that primarily affects users of "older" Canon DSLR cameras and FujiFilm X-Trans series cameras
+	(older includes the EOS 60D and 60Da)!

+	The change is to increase the size of the frame area of the image that surrounds the "user area" so that top and left margins are an even number of pixels.
+The resultant image that DSS extracts from the RAW file will be reduced in width, height or both by one pixel.
+As result the Bayer Pattern (CFA) used for de-Bayering the image also has to change.

+	Unfortunately the LibRaw developers won't say exactly which cameras this change applies to save to say that it is not a large number.

+	If your camera is one of those affected, you will not be able to use any existing master frames produced with DeepSkyStacker 4.2.4 Beta 4 or earlier releases as they will not be compatible.
+You will need to delete and re-create your master frames from the original darks, flats etc..

+	I am sorry that this has happened, but it is outwith my control, and the LibRaw developers were not prepared to revert the change
+	(they wouldn't even explain why they made the change).
+If there were another library I could use to decode raw images I would migrate to that but after researching it over the last several days I have come up with no viable alternative.
+   ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING ***** WARNING *****

-1. Fix to display Exposure, f-Stop, and ISO setting from EXIF tags in TIFF files.
+2. Fix to display Exposure, f-Stop, and ISO setting from EXIF tags in TIFF files.

-2. Update libtiff to  4.1.0
+3. Update libtiff to 4.1.0

-3. Automatic detection of CFA matrix based upon FITS keywords such as BAYERPAT, COLORTYP, and MOSAIC (for Meade DSI colour cameras).
+4. Automatic detection of CFA matrix based upon FITS keywords such as BAYERPAT, COLORTYP, and MOSAIC (for Meade DSI colour cameras).
 The FITS File tab of the Raw/FITS DDP Settings dialogue has changed.
 If you de-select the tick box for: "Monochrome 16 bit FITS Files are RAW files created by a DSLR or a color CCD camera", then automatic detection will be used.
 You can override this by selecting this option and manually selecting the CFA pattern to be used.
 All the other settings on that tab are now always available for modification.

-4. The exposure time is now correctly displayed for FITS files with the exposure time in microseconds (keyword EXPOINUS).
+5. The exposure time is now correctly displayed for FITS files with the exposure time in microseconds (keyword EXPOINUS).

-5. Display a warning message saying that DeepSkyStacker won't de-Bayer 8-bit FITS images.
+6. Display a warning message saying that DeepSkyStacker won't de-Bayer 8-bit FITS images.

-6. Change code to read TIFF files in strips instead of by scanline.
+7. Change code to read TIFF files in strips instead of by scanline.
 This can reduce the time to read the image by as much as a factor of 3.

-7. Refactor the code to decode the TIFF file we just read and also use OpenMP.
+8. Refactor the code to decode the TIFF file we just read and also use OpenMP.
 Time to decode the image reduced by about 4-5 times.

-8. Refactor the code that writes TIFF files and use OpenMP to speed it up.
+9. Refactor the code that writes TIFF files and use OpenMP to speed it up.
 Also write the output file in strips rather than scanlines.
 Substantial performance increase.

-9. Refactor the code that reads FITS files to make it easier to understand and also use OpenMP.
+10. Refactor the code that reads FITS files to make it easier to understand and also use OpenMP.
 Only a marginal performance benefit.

-10. Major bug fix - calibration frames were either not applied or incorrectly applied when using Super-Pixel mode.
+11. Major bug fix - calibration frames were either not applied or incorrectly applied when using Super-Pixel mode.

-11. Change DeepSkyStackerLive so that the choice of using the Dark Theme is controlled by the user settings.
+12. Change DeepSkyStackerLive so that the choice of using the Dark Theme is controlled by the user settings.

-12. Display the FITS FILTER name in the picture list control, for information only at present.
+13. Display the FITS FILTER name in the picture list control, for information only at present.

-13. Change the text used in the language selection ComboBox to always use Latin characters.
+14. Change the text used in the language selection ComboBox to always use Latin characters.
 This is a work around a problem with DLGINIT processing and Unicode characters.

-14. LibRaw updated to 0.20 providing support for over 1300 cameras including Canon Eos R (.CR3 files).
-CR3 file extension added to list of raw file types.

 15. Fix to correct problem where jpeg files were incorrectly identified as raw.